ily123/blizzard_api/airflow_example/README.md

 ---
 **To run all this in the background**

-As described to run this pipeline you'll need 2 open terminal windows connected to the EC2 worker (one terminal for scheduler, and one for webserver).
+As described, to run this pipeline you'll need 2 open terminal windows connected to the EC2 worker (one terminal for scheduler, and one for webserver).
 As soon as you close the terminals or the connection breaks, airflow will stop executing.